teo-crth/teo-crth/README.md

   ## <div align="center">🤺 📖 💻 🏍 🪴</div>

   ##
-  Last update on Wed Dec 11 2024
+  Last update on Thu Dec 19 2024

-  **20 day before 2025 ⏱** days before new years
+  **13 day before 2025 ⏱** days before new years

-  Emoji of the Day 🐧
+  Emoji of the Day 🐦